JHR1986/johnhenryroche-ms4-youngirishartists/testing.md

     - Confirm when user clicks link that they are brought back to Young Irish Artists, and that a toast message confirms that they are now logged in.

 3. Footer:
-    - Repeat the verification steps completed for the footer on the Home page.
+    - Repeat the verification steps completed for the Footer on the Home and Register pages.
     - Confirm that the appearance of the Footer is identical on all html pages.

 4. Review all functionality and responsiveness on my mobile phone and tablet for the Login Page and confirm that everything on this page is correct.